spine-tools/Spine-Toolbox/docs/source/spine_db_editor/removing_data.rst

 .. note:: The purge dialog can also be opened from the **Properties** -dock widget of a Data Store.

 .. tip:: Purging can also be an automated part of the workflow.
-See :ref:`Links` for more information
+See :ref:`Links and Loops` for more information
          about purging a database automatically.

 Removing entities and classes